 - The bigger market wasn’t terribly impressed with what we had to offer.
 Our declining revenues were the surest sign around that the story we were telling wasn’t causing many buyers to open up their pocketbooks and write checks.
 When revenues are declining, the appetite for risk should increase, as whatever you’re currently doing isn’t working.
 We took a risk.

 - We could legitimately tell a story of being one of the top firms in the country, if not the world, in that subject area.
 We had more experience than all but a very small handful of companies.
 Our competitive landscape shrunk from thousands of competitors to three.
-It was much easier to establish top of mind recall and to maintain it in a small landscape, and we had effective defensible positions against newcomers.
+It was much easier to establish top-of-mind recall and to maintain it in a small landscape, and we had effective defensible positions against newcomers.

 - The number of adopters was rising exponentially.
-One of the biggest hallmarks of potential success of an open source software platform is when a big, well-known name starts using it and lauding its capabilities.
+One of the biggest hallmarks of potential success of an open-source software platform is when a big, well-known name starts using it and lauding its capabilities.
 In the case of Solr, at that time, the CIA was using it, and Zappos had just adopted it.
-Using indirect testimonials of other trustworthy sources (“Your CTO can trust Solr; the CIA and Zappos use it”) allowed us to convince others that adopting it was safe for their enterprise.
+Using indirect testimonials from other trustworthy sources (“Your CTO can trust Solr; the CIA and Zappos use it”) allowed us to convince others that adopting it was safe for their enterprise.

 - We were able to land a hallmark client.
 One of our first clients after we rebranded ourselves as a Solr consultancy was Zappos.
 Being able to say “Have you looked for shoes on Zappos?
 Then you’ve used a system that we worked on,” provided instant credibility.
 I wish I could provide testimonials on my site, but Registered Investment Advisers like me aren’t allowed to.

 - We could raise our rates.
-When we were open source generalists, potential buyers could haggle with us on prices because there was a credible threat of them going to someone else.
+When we were open-source generalists, potential buyers could haggle with us on prices because there was a credible threat of them going to someone else.
 When we were specialists, there was no such credible threat because we knew the rates and capabilities of our competitors.
 We knew what we offered and what the market would bear.

 The transformation took a year.
-Within three years, we’d far exceeded annual revenues of any of our previous years, and we never looked back.
+Within three years, we’d far exceeded the annual revenues of any of our previous years, and we never looked back.
 Furthermore, the specialization allowed us to slowly expand into adjacent verticals like big data management – something we could have never done had we remained as generalists.

 When you’re providing a product or a service, a potential buyer needs to see your positioning, and, as Ramit Sethi points out, say “yeah, that looks like my situation.”
 If a buyer can’t see that alignment between what you provide and the pain he has, you’re not going to make many sales.